 Forgotten Boardwalk Brewing by Perky Bros, United States21 March,2016

 Opinion by Richard Baird.

-Forgotten Boardwalk is a New Jersey microbrewery producing uniquely flavoured, year-round and seasonal craft beers.
+Forgotten Boardwalk is a New Jersey microbrewery producing uniquely flavoured, year-round and seasonal craft beer.
 It was set up by Jamie Queli, one of the youngest female brewery owners in the US, and draws its name from the folklore of the Jersey Shore Boardwalk.
 This is the foundation of an extensive new brand identity, designed by Tennessee based Perky Bros, which brings to life the sideshow oddities, historic events and darker side of the boardwalk’s past through quirky and well-realised illustrative detail and storytelling component.
 This runs across cans and growlers, business cards, coasters and tap handles.

 Boardwalk sideshow attractions, history and stories provide a wealth of period imagery and association to draw from.
 Although not specific to New Jersey, nor does Forgotten Boardwalk have a genuine heritage, the concept and hand drawn aesthetic successfully works together an East Coast provenance and the traditional craft practices of today’s microbreweries.

 There is plenty of unique character and some exceptional illustrative detail throughout.
 Hand drawn and striking iconography and a copy heavy design mix craft, retrospection and humour, and are given a thoroughly current quality in the use of a single colour, space and proportion.
 Although one colour, plus base, there is a pleasant sense of depth in the density of illustration, type and line weight, ornament and reduction, visual texture and areas space.